Identity Provider

 Pre-provision user accounts

 Before a user can sign in through the identity provider, their account must exist in Access Analyzer.
-The application authenticates them against your IdP successfully but denies access if no matching account has been created.
+The application authenticates them against your IdP successfully but denies access if no matching account exists.

 The email address entered during pre-provisioning must exactly match the address sent by the IdP or stored in the LDAP mail attribute, including case.
 A mismatch causes sign-in to fail.